 The design challenge at Clandon is complex.
-While the project vision outlines a ground floor restoration with new interventions at the upper levels, the design should not be conceived purely in terms of a sandwich of layers.
-A key decision for designers will be how the vertical circulation is resolved and presented to contemporary users.
+While the project vision outlines a ground floor restoration with new interventions at the upper levels, shortlisted competitors were reminded that the design should not be conceived purely in terms of a sandwich of layers.
+A key decision for designers was how to resolve the vertical circulation and present this to contemporary users.
 The National Trust’s intention is that the Clandon Park of the future will respond to, but not be constrained by, its pre-fire history, significance and spirit of place.

 The spaces to be restored on the ground floor include the principal state rooms: the Marble Hall, Saloon, Library, Speakers’ Parlour, and State Bedroom.

 The new interventions on the first and second floors are to include: a second floor café, first floor exhibition/gallery spaces, community education/workshop/meeting spaces, staff and volunteer facilities and visitor facilities.
 These new gallery and visitor spaces will need to be flexible and contemporary in function, while also foregrounding craft and detail and incorporating ‘found’ heritage elements (as appropriate).
 These spaces will be essential in developing new uses for Clandon and bringing new life to the house.